|Birthname||Philip Milton Roth|

 After college Roth served in the Army.
 He was discharged in 1955 and then taught at the University of Chicago while writing "Goodbye, Columbus" which won a National Book Award for fiction and was made into a motion picture.
 In 1960 he won a Guggenheim grant and went to live in Italy and then England.
 During the span of his career he scandalized his fellow Jews with his voyeuristic rendering of conventional Jewish mating habits in "Goodbye, Columbus," then in 1969 with the lurid, uproarious and sexually graphic "Portnoy's Complaint."
 He received critical acclaim for other books but none sold as well as that outrageous best-seller.

 He had a brief, tempestuous marriage to Margaret Martinson, a divorcee whom he met when they were both graduate students at the University of Chicago.
 It ended in a bitter divorce in 1963.
 In 1976, after a variety of female companions, he met actress Claire Bloom at a party.
-They lived together and were married in Manhattan 4/29/1990.
+They lived together and were married in Manhattan on 29 April 1990.
 She had a daughter, Anna, from her former husband, actor Rod Steiger.
-They too had a later divorce that was lethal.
+They too had a later divorce, in 1994, that was lethal.
 Bloom's autobiography, "Leaving a Doll's House," 1996 gives an incendiary account of their 18-year relationship, marriage and divorce, portraying him as cold and mean-spirited, "able to make character assessments the way surgeons make incisions."
 In his own book, "Deception," he writes about a philandering novelist married to a tiresome English actress, an example of his penchant for writing thinly veiled portraits of those whom he best knows.
 Roth's name was linked with Mia Farrow in early 1997.